-Scientists warned not to handle bats to prevent passing COVID-19 to millions of North America flying mammals | CBC News
+Scientists warned not to handle bats to prevent passing COVID-19 to millions of North American flying mammals | CBC News

 The fear is millions of North American bats could become hosts for COVID-19, which is caused by a coronavirus similar to those present in Asian bats, he said.

-"Even though the risk is low, I think the consequences for public health but also bat conservation and people's opinions of bats would not be great.
+"Even though the risk is low, I think the consequences for public health, but also bat conservation and people's opinions of bats, would not be great.
 So people are just being extra, extra careful," Willis said in an interview.

 "We know that this virus can infect a range of species, or at least it appears that way.
 The question of course is … if it did spill back into bats or other wildlife, we would end up with another wildlife reservoir that could in turn pass it back to people.